hcentive/waf-update-ipdatabase/README.md

 waf-update-ipdatabase
 =====================

-Updates IP address blacklist database from public RBLs.
+Creates and updates a DynamoDB database with a list of blacklisted IP addresses from public RBLs.